 Remove the thermostat cover and check for problems.
 Check the level.
 Adjust the anticipator’s position to adjust the Honeywell Thermostat.

-Remove its thermostat cover and ensure that the subbase is level with the wall.
+Remove its thermostat cover and ensure the subbase is leveled with the wall.
 Unless it is, the mercury switch within will not function properly, resulting in inaccurate temperature readings on your device.
-You can use levelling posts or a flat spot at the top and bottom of your subbase to ensure everything is level.
+You can use leveling posts or a flat spot at the top and bottom of your sub-base to ensure everything is level.
 Next, make necessary adjustments to the subbase, then tighten all the mounting screws.

-Adjust the heat anticipator to fine-tune the thermostat’s thermostatic control of furnace burner operation.
+Adjust the heat anticipator to fine-tune the thermostat’s control of the furnace burner operation.
 Find the lever arm for adjusting the heat anticipator.
-You should move the “longer” setting on the furnace’s lever back to one calibration point if cycling in and cycling in and out too frequently.
-If the temperature in the room is too hot or cold for an extended period, point closer to the “longer” setting.
+If the furnace’s lever is cycling in and out too frequently, move the “longer” setting back to one calibration point.
+If the room temperature is too hot or cold for an extended period, point closer to the “longer” setting.

 Wait at least 2–3 hours before making any further changes.
 You may have to get a new thermostat if the issue continues.
-To make sure the sub-base is level, we use a bubble level on the wall.
+We use a bubble level on the wall to ensure the sub-base is level.
 When it’s level, tighten the mounting screws.
-Make a slight adjustment to the heat anticipator lever arm if your furnace cycles on and off too frequently.
+Adjust the heat anticipator lever arm slightly if your furnace cycles on and off too frequently.
 Adjusts from the room temperature if slightly t is excessively hot or cold.

 How to program the thermostat?